Capital-M Music

 by Richard Bruner

 I’ve heard from other people over the years, both directly and from reading comments online, that many people seem to find the idea of modes confusing.
 I think the confusion comes both from being unclear what modes actually are, and also from the fact that there are several common modes and they have “scary” names (mostly based on various Greek islands or tribes), which look complicated to us Americans today.
-I always thought that made them interesting-sounding and I was excited to learn more about them when the topic came up in my classes.
+I always thought that made them sound interesting and I was excited to learn more about them when the topic came up in my classes.
 So let’s start with a basic understanding of what modes are, and then I’ll show two ways of thinking about them - one that is the most common way, and then one I like better.

 What is a Mode?